axlan/robopenguins-blog/_posts/2021-05-17-weather-station.md

 With all this figured out I now had a set of 128 bits that I needed to find meaning for.

 It was at about this point that I learned about the [Univeral Radio Hacker](https://github.com/jopohl/urh) project and gave it a shot.
 It puts a lot of the tools and processing I'm doing together in a no-programming needed GUI.
 However, in practice I found it wasn't a great fit for interpreting this signal.
 I could kind of get it to decode the bits, but it seemed like it had issues with the inconsistent bit length.
 It would have been nice to use it for tracking the interpretations of the bits and the differences between messages, but I ended up continuing to do this in Python.

+Another tool I only found out afterwards is <http://triq.net/bitbench> which tries to simplify turning the binary messages into parsed values.
+Similar to URH, it streamlines the process, but for this example it hit issues with some of the values being stored in non-contiguous bytes.

 ## Decoding the Data